xanderlmk/CardCrafter/README.md

 - KaTeX for NotationCard.
 ### For releases please check [releases](https://github.com/xanderlmk/Flashcards/tags)
 ### In order to run the application through Android Studio, you will need local.properties set up correctly.
-### https://discord.gg/bw6h8mWg please join this to get the local.properties environment.
 ### To see what other features to add, please view the [TODO List](./TODO.md)
 ### For logs and changes, please view the [LOG](./LOG.md)